fogcloud/fogweb/README.md

 Copyright &copy; 2014 Nat Tuck.
 All right reserved, except:

- * You may fork and modify this on git repo.
+ * You may fork/clone and modify this git repository.
  * You can download and run copies for personal, non-commercial purposes.
  * Modifications must retain this copyright notice.

 ## Installation Notes

- * Update config.action_mailer.default_url_options in config/environments/production.rb
+ * Update the default URL options for ActionMailer in config/environments/production.rb